Arnold Schoenberg: Nazi regime and emigration to the United States

 He lived there the rest of his life, but at first he was not settled.
-In around 1934, he applied for a position of teacher of harmony and theory at the New South Wales State Conservatorium in Sydney.
-The Director, Edgar Bainton, rejected him for being Jewish and for having "modernist ideas and dangerous tendencies."
-Schoenberg also at one time explored the idea of emigrating to New Zealand.
-His secretary and student (and nephew of Schoenberg's mother-in-law Henriette Kolisch), was Richard Hoffmann, Viennese-born but who lived in New Zealand in 1935–1947, and Schoenberg had since childhood been fascinated with islands, and with New Zealand in particular, possibly because of the beauty of the postage stamps issued by that country.
+In 1934, he applied for a teacher of harmony and theory position at the New South Wales State Conservatorium in Sydney.
+Vincent Plush discovered his application in the 1970s.
+It bore two notes in different handwriting: "Jewish" in one and "Modernist ideas and dangerous tendencies" in another marked E.B.
+(Edgar Bainton).
+Schoenberg also explored the idea of emigrating to New Zealand.
+His secretary and student Richard Hoffmann, the nephew of Schoenberg's mother-in-law Henriette Kolisch, lived in New Zealand in 1935–1947.
+Schoenberg had since childhood been fascinated with islands and with New Zealand in particular, possibly because of its postage stamps.
+He abandoned the idea of moving to New Zealand after his health began to decline in 1944.

 During this final period, he composed several notable works, including the difficult Violin Concerto, Op.
 36 (1934/36), the Kol Nidre, Op.
 39, for chorus and orchestra (1938), the Ode to Napoleon Buonaparte, Op.
 41 (1942), the haunting Piano Concerto, Op.
 42 (1942), and his memorial to the victims of the Holocaust, A Survivor from Warsaw, Op.
 46 (1947).
 He was unable to complete his opera Moses und Aron (1932/33), which was one of the first works of its genre written completely using dodecaphonic composition.
 Along with twelve-tone music, Schoenberg also returned to tonality with works during his last period, like the Suite for Strings in G major (1935), the Chamber Symphony No. 2 in E♭ minor, Op.
 38 (begun in 1906, completed in 1939), the Variations on a Recitative in D minor, Op.
 40 (1941).
 During this period his notable students included John Cage and Lou Harrison.

 In 1941, he became a citizen of the United States.
-Here he was the first composer in residence at the Music Academy of the West summer conservatory.
+He was the first composer in residence at the Music Academy of the West summer conservatory in Montecito, California.